 I’d be lying if I said Punta Cana was the perfect place to escape the tourists and immerse yourself 100% in authentic Dominican Republic culture; however, if you’re looking for a relaxing and worry-free beach getaway that weaves in responsible tourism, natural serenity and a bit of Dominican flavor, Punta Cana is a pretty sweet choice.

-*My trip to Punta Cana was hosted by the PUNTACANA Resort & Club.
+Have you been to Punta Cana or the Dominican Republic?
+I would love to hear about your experience in the comments below.*My trip to Punta Cana was hosted by the PUNTACANA Resort & Club.
 I was not required or compensated to write this post, and all opinions and experiences, as always, are 100% my own.

 Bonus Dominican Republic Travel Resources:How To Spend One Awesome Day In Santo Domingo, Dominican Republic How To Have An Epic Dominican Republic Road Trip Exploring Punta Cana Outdoors Beyond The Resort Beaches